-The Bank has revised its economic forecasts used as an input into ECL as at 31 December 2022 given the on-going global macro-economic challenges.
-The varios scenarios have been maintained as was in 31 December 2021 when the COVID-19 pandemic caused various macro-economic shocks with similar shocks trickling down the domestic economy negatively affecting both inflation and the exchange rate.
+The Bank has revised its economic forecasts used as an input into ECL as at 31 December 2023 given the on-going global macro-economic challenges.
+The key macro-economic factors that were evaluated by the Bank and deemed to be most correlated to the historical and forecasted default statistics include interest and foreign exchange rates, Inflation, GDP growth and population statistics.

-The Central Bank of Kenya increased interest rates in 2022 as all measures were put in place to contain the rising inflation rates and stabalise the Kenyan shilling.
+The Central Bank of Kenya increased interest rates in 2023 as all measures were put in place to contain the rising inflation rates and stabilise the Kenyan shilling.